- Your Government

-Offering the Master Rain Gardener Class In Your Community
+Offering the MRG Class In Your Community

 Offering the Master Rain Gardener class in your community gets rain gardens built.
 Communities across the Great Lakes are implementing this effective program.
 We started this program - and are teaching other communities how to start their own.
 Would you like to build supporters, advocates, ambassadors, and volunteers - and rain gardens - in your community?
 Contact us.